 (Charge!!
 Men's Private School) is a comedy martial arts manga series created by Akira Yamashita that ran in Weekly Shonen Jump from 1985 to 1991, focusing on the absurdities of the titular school at large, as well as its awkward place in modern Japanese society.
 As the genre indicates, not only are there plenty of crazy things happening in each story

 , but there is also no shortage of amazing moments from many of the main characters, both expected

 .
 Note that these moments often intersect in this series.

 It received an anime adaptation of 34 episodes in 1988, and is quite a watch if only to hear voice actors such as the legendary Daisuke Gōri

 simply act as outrageously as possible

-- Aborted Arc: The series actualy became notably for doing this, especialy towards the end.
+- Aborted Arc: The series actually became notable for doing this, especially towards the end.

 - In the begining of the Seven Tusks arc, we were shown a bunch of mobsters who were running the tournament, and even had a guy gunned down in cold blood to be replaced by someone else, but after the Todou reveal, they are never shown again.

 - Later during that same arc we have Wan Taaren show up at the Shinken Temple, it's revealed Todou is forcing the Temple to participate in the fight by holding the wife of the Head of the Temple (and Wan Taaren's old unrequited love interest) hostage.
 Wan Taaren swears to save her "even if it costs his life" but she is never seen, heard from or even mentioned again after this point.

 - Before the begining of the Seven Tusks arc, the leader of the Gandhara team from the previous tournament, as well as a new, extremely cocky student challenging Momo the moment he's admitted, join in and are chosen as fighters for the tournament yet the new kid has only about one fight very early on against a random mook and the guy from the Gandhara team never gets a fight at all.